 In some individuals, a gene mutation leads to changes in expression of the MTHFR enzyme, and a decreased ability to convert folic acid into MTHF.

-How much does KABRITA Goat Milk Formula contain?
+How much folic acid does Kabrita Goat Milk Formula contain?

 Children aged 1-3 years require 150 mcg of dietary folate or 90 mcg of folic acid from fortified foods or dietary supplements consumed with foods daily.

-While fluid goat milk contains only 2 mcg of folate per 1 cup (8 oz), KABRITA Goat Milk Formula delivers 28 mcg of folic acid per 1 cup (8 oz).
+While fluid goat milk contains only 2 mcg of folate per 1 cup (8 oz), Kabrita Goat Milk Formula delivers 24 mcg of folic acid per 1 cup (8 oz).

 Behind the label is an ongoing series looking at the ingredients we choose to include in Kabrita products, in order to help parents make nutritional decisions for their family with confidence and joy.